All Episodes

 You cannot look at this case, this testimony, Comey, what he's saying here in a vacuum.

-In other words, you've got to look at the big picture here.
+In other words, you've got to look at the big picture here because remember, for obstruction to exist, there's got to be intent.

-There's no intent, no intent.
+There's no intent.

 Why did she put an email server with top secret special access program information?

-Why did she put it in a mom and pop shop bathroom closet?
+Why did she put it in a mom-and-pop shop bathroom closet?

 Not only to avoid congressional oversight, but it was a violation of the law, federal law, the mismanagement, mishandling of classified information.